greg7mdp/parallel-hashmap/README.md

 ### Future work

-I believe it would be beneficial to provide additional APIs for the *parallel_flat_hash_map* and *parallel_flat_hash_set* taking a precomputed hash value.
+1. It would be beneficial to provide additional APIs for the *parallel_flat_hash_map* and *parallel_flat_hash_set* taking a precomputed hash value.
 This would enable the lock-free usage of the *parallel_flat_hash_map*, described above for multi-threaded environments, without requiring a double hash computation.

+2. We may consider providing *parallel_node_hash_map* and *parallel_node_hash_set* in Abseil, for the cases when pointer stability is required for keys and/or values.
+This would be a simple addition.

 ### Thanks